-Leonardo da Vinci, The Last Supper, 1495-98, Tempera, Mastic, Pitch, Levkas, 15' 1" x 29'

-A Brief Analyses and Comparison of my painting, "Family" to, "The Last Supper"

-Chaos on the left symbolic through the orange of Jesus's garb with its more anxious coloration/saturation - harmony on the right through the pale blue of his garb.
+Leonardo da Vinci, The Last Supper, 1495-98, Tempera, Mastic, Pitch, Levkas, 181 x 346 inches, Santa Maria delle Grazie, Milan, Italy A Brief Analyses and Comparison of my painting, "Family" to, "The Last Supper" Chaos on the left symbolic through the orange of Jesus's garb with its more anxious coloration/saturation - harmony on the right through the pale blue of his garb.
 Order on the right mostly, tamer discussions with deceptive and agitated speech happening on the left.
 Worldviews of the times come to mind, the intolerance of women and women's possible intolerance of men.
 Yet, Mary being on Jesus's right brings his trust for her to mind, as if the others have fallen for her way at the moment.
-Perhaps their union, Jesus' and Mary's to each other is telling of relationships in the sense that later they will talk about what has taken place, in peace, wherein judgement might arise.
+Perhaps their union, Jesus's and Mary's to each other is telling of relationships in the sense that later they will talk about what has taken place, in peace, wherein judgement might arise.
 They both seem exhausted, Mary and Jesus, and Mary -exacerbated even, yet something else is upon their faces as well?
-I cannot isolate the emotions; the behaviors are complex as well.
+Empathy.
+Yet, I cannot isolate the emotions; the behaviors are complex as well.
 That's the thing about da Vinci's work - movement.
-Just like the Mona Lisa, his expressions that he painted are lifeful, eternally.
+Just like the Mona Lisa, his expressions that he painted are lifeful, eternally...!
 Structure and movement are my comparisons.
 Shape as well.
-Yet, I was unaware of this at the time of my producing my piece, titled "Family."
+Psychology, too.
+Yet, I was unaware to a degree of this detailed narrative at the time of my producing my piece, titled "Family."
+Yet, of course, my Father was!
+Who is an artist, and I his son.
+Notation 10:

-Chromatic Neutrals, 2017, Acrylic on Canvas, 72" x 72"
+Chromatic Neutrals, 2017, Acrylic on Canvas, 72 x 72 inches